More sophisticated is not always better: comparison of similarity measures for unsupervised learning of pathways in biomolecular simulations: Results and Discussion

 Set C consists of trajectories from three distinct pulling directions.
 These yield geometrically well-defined but partially overlapping clusters in feature space.
 Clustering this set poses greater challenges since the trajectories corresponding to (1,0,1) and (1,-1,0) have a higher inter cluster similarity than (1,1,0) and (1,-1,0).
 The highest NMI scores are observed for $d_{\rm W}$ applied to preprocessed contact distances (smoothing, n$_t$ and PCA) and Procrustes based similarities using $\gamma = \langle Q \rangle_{2,3}$.

-\paragraph{Restraint simulation} clustering results are shown in Fig.~\ref{fig:Stb_panel2}B. Interestingly, the clustering outcomes generally yield higher NMI scores than the constraint simulations.
+\paragraph{Restraint simulation} clustering results are shown in Fig.~\ref{fig:Stb_panel2}B, and similarity distributions in Fig.~\SIrestraintsimilaritydistributioncomp.
+Interestingly, the clustering outcomes generally yield higher NMI scores than the constraint simulations.
 This is likely because the ligand can follow a more natural unbinding pathway when restraints are used instead of constraints, which often impose hard geometric boundaries on the dissociation process.

 For set A, all tested similarity measures with various preprocessing methods achieved perfect normalized mutual information scores (NMI = 1) across all distance metrics, again with the exception of preprocessed Procrustes analysis-based similarities.